Skip to content

 It is important to emphasize that renv is not a panacea for reproducibility.
 Rather, it is a tool that can help make projects reproducible by helping with one part of the overall problem: R packages.
 There are a number of other pieces that renv doesn’t currently provide much help with:

-• R version: renv tracks, but doesn’t help with, the version of R used with the package. renv can’t easily help with this because it’s run inside of R, but you might find tools like rig helpful, as they make it easier to switch between multiple version of R on one computer.
+• R version: renv tracks, but doesn’t help with, the version of R used with the project. renv can’t easily help with this because it’s run inside of R, but you might find tools like rig helpful, as they make it easier to switch between multiple version of R on one computer.

 • Pandoc: The rmarkdown package relies heavily on pandoc, but pandoc is not bundled with the rmarkdown package.
 That means restoring rmarkdown from the lockfile is insufficient to guarantee exactly the same rendering of RMarkdown documents.
 If this causes problems for you, you might find the tools provided by the pandoc package to be useful.